-He points out the availability of teachers not been so profoundly low in this 45 years of education service.
+He pointed out the availability of teachers has not been so profoundly low in his 45 years of education service.

-“Energy and enthusiasm for the teaching profession is significantly low.
+“Energy and enthusiasm for the teaching profession are significantly low.
 This seems to be the result of unprecedented stress from the pandemic, and pervasive tension in church and cultural expectations.”

 The church needs to continue to champion the improvement of effective professional growth for educator’s on-going journey to excellence.

 “It may seem like a daunting challenge, but God is able beyond what we can imagine to grow the ministry of Adventist education to bring another student and family to the kingdom.”